waylaidwanderer/node-chatgpt-api/README.md

 ## Using a Reverse Proxy
 As shown in the examples above, you can set `reverseProxyUrl` in `ChatGPTClient`'s options to use a reverse proxy server instead of the official ChatGPT API.
-~~For now, **this is the only way to use the ChatGPT underlying models**.~~ This method has been patched, but you may still want to use a reverse proxy for other reasons.
+~~For now, **this is the only way to use the ChatGPT underlying models**.~~ This method has been patched and the instructions below are no longer relevant, but you may still want to use a reverse proxy for other reasons.
+Currently, reverse proxy servers are still used for performing a Cloudflare bypass for `ChatGPTBrowserClient`.

 <details>
 <summary><strong>Instructions</strong></summary>